Pac-12 revenues dipped by $12 million in 2018, while commissioner Larry Scott’s salary increased

 (Employee compensation is reported on a calendar year, not fiscal year, basis.)

-Scott received $2.85 million in base salary, $2.15 million in bonuses and incentives, $200,000 in other reportable compensation, $54,000 in retirement and other deferred compensation, and $37,728 in non-taxable benefits.
+Scott received $2.85 million in base salary, $2.15 million in bonuses and incentives, $200,000 in other reportable compensation, $54,000 in retirement and other deferred compensation, and $37,728 in nontaxable benefits.

 Grand total: $5,291,481.